SecurityLab-UCD/TF-Bench/README.md

 Note that our `main.py` uses a pre-defined model router, which routes all un-recognized model names to HuggingFace.
-We use the `</think>` token to parse thinking process, if the model do it differently, please see the next section.
+We use the `</think>` token to parse thinking process, if the model do it differently, please see [Supporting other customized models].

 ### Running your own model